Medical Scribe Training

 ScribeAmerica Training Program

-Scribe America – another leading medical scribe company – offers its own training program.
+Scribe America – a leading medical scribe company – offers its own training program.
 The demanding 120-hour program is broken up into a 3-step process geared toward graduating the best emergency medical scribes in the field.

 First, scribes spend 2 weeks in the classroom.
 This is considered the orientation period in which trainees will be introduced to the skills – including medical terminology, HIPAA compliance, system software, documentation, billing and coding – needed to be a successful medical scribe.
 Next, working under an experienced scribe, the scribe in training will begin Step 2.

-Step 2 is the supervisory period.
-In this step, prospective scribes gain clinical experience working shifts with their training partners.
+The second step is a supervisory period in which the prospective scribes gain clinical experience working shifts with their training partners.
 The experienced scribe provides overview and feedback as the new scribe puts his or her skills to work.
 This one-on-one training is highly intensive and includes a final assessment of clinical performance.

 Step 3 is ongoing re-assessment, review and continuing education to ensure scribes are effective, efficient and up-to-date.
 Scribe America also provides collaboration with and training for client physicians and program managers.
 This allows for seamless integration of medical scribes and allows Scribe America to train scribes based on the specific needs of a particular ER.
 This produces scribes better trained for the programs with which they will work.